gimbalabs/ppbl2024-transaction-examples/faucet/lock-tokens/deposit-tokens-in-faucet.md

   }
 ```

-And here is how the same type is represented on-chain:
+And here is how the same type is represented on-chain.
+Create a new file called `faucet-datum.json`, and paste these contents inside:
 ```json
 {
     "constructor": 0,